By Ben Hirschler

 One person familiar with the situation said Reilly had been requested to remain in China while the investigations proceeded and was happy to do so.

 Both GSK and the British Embassy in Beijing said on Wednesday that Reilly had not been detained by Chinese authorities.
 An embassy spokesman said it was in regular contact with him and was providing consular assistance.

-Reilly was replaced as GSK's China head on July 25 after Chinese police accused the drugmaker of funnelling up to 3 billion yuan $490 million (305 million pounds) to travel agencies to facilitate bribes to doctors and officials.
+Reilly was replaced as GSK's China head on July 25 after Chinese police accused the drugmaker of funneling up to 3 billion yuan ($490 million) to travel agencies to facilitate bribes to doctors and officials.